FriendsOfSymfony/FOSHttpCacheBundle/README.md

 Documentation
 -------------

-Documentation is available at [Readthedocs](http://foshttpcachebundle.readthedocs.org/).
+Documentation is available at [Read the Docs](http://foshttpcachebundle.readthedocs.org/).

 Roadmap
 -------